Cropster/ember-visual-test/tests/dummy/app/templates/docs/how.md

 - manually move the image from the `/visual-test-output/tmp` folder to the `/visual-test-output/baseline` folder,
 - run `ember visual-test:reset` to delete and recreate _all images_,
-- run `ember visual-test:approve` to make _all changed images_ a new baeline.
+- run `ember visual-test:approve` to make _all changed images_ a new baseline.